Cheating and disciplinary matters

 If you are convicted of a breach of the Rules of Discipline and are suspended, you may not participate in your studies during the period of suspension.
 This means, for example, that an examiner may not make adjustments because of a suspension, for example by assigning a lab group or handing out course material before the start of the course.
 An examiner must also not customise your examination because you have been suspended.

 In addition, you will not have access to system support such as Ladok for students.
 However, you may study on your own, away from Chalmers’ premises and activities.
 The effect of the suspension must not affect your studies after the end of the suspension period, which means that you will be able, for example, to register for exams scheduled after the suspension period or make planned course choices.
-To do this during your suspension period, you must contact the Student Centre.
+To do this during your suspension period, you must contact the Servicecenter.

 Before and after the suspension period, you have the same rights and obligations as other students.